giant robots smashing into other giant robots

 What is your Ubiquitous Language for authentication?

-Common language includes “logging in”, “registering”, “joining up”, “creating an account”, “signing up”, & “signing out”.
+Common language includes “logging in”, “registering”, “joining up”, “creating an account”, “signing up”, and “signing out.”

 Do you interchange these words in your UI?
 How about in your application code?
 Tests?
 Does your whole team use the same language across all layers of the software?

 The decision is basically arbitrary.
-No one set of terms is truly better than the other.
+No one set of terms is better than the other.
 What’s important is to take the opportunity to standardize all the places this shows up in code.

 We liked the symmetry.
-We liked that there was less of a chance of writing “log in” (sounds like a verb) or “log_in” in certain places and “login” (sounds like a noun) other places.
+We liked that there was less of a chance of writing “log in” (sounds like a verb) or log_in in certain places and “login” (sounds like a noun) other places.

-About a half a year later and we still feel good about the effect:
+About a half a year later and we still feel good about the effect.

 Tests

-context "when signed out" do
+context 'when signed out' do

-context "on get to new" do
+context 'on get to new' do

-setup { get :new }
+get :new

 should_deny_access